Stable Inversion of Discrete-Time Linear Periodically Time-Varying Systems via Cyclic Reformulation: Introduction

 This paper is organized as follows.
-Section~\ref{sec:methods} presents mathematical preliminaries on cyclic reformulation and reviews the relevant LTI inverse system theory.
-Section~\ref{sec:main} presents the main results: the three-step inversion framework for relative degree zero systems, stability analysis, and extensions to higher relative degree.
-Section~\ref{sec:examples} demonstrates the approach through numerical examples.
-Section~\ref{sec:discussion} discusses the relationship to existing methods and limitations, and Section~\ref{sec:conclusion} concludes the paper.
+Section~\ref{sec:methods} recalls the cyclic reformulation and the classical LTI inverse system results.
+Section~\ref{sec:main} presents the unified problem formulation, the closed-form inverse (Theorem~\ref{thm:main}, with the relative degree zero case as Corollary~\ref{cor:rd0}), and the stability characterization.
+Section~\ref{sec:examples} gives two numerical examples, Section~\ref{sec:discussion} discusses the relationship to existing methods, and Section~\ref{sec:conclusion} concludes the paper.